 Carpenter ants may not eat wood like termites, but they can damage it to make nests.

-Yes, these large ants burrow into wood to build their nests.
-Over time, this can lead to significant structural damage to the wood.
+Yes, these large ants excavate galleries inside wood to build their nests.
+Over time, large or long-established carpenter ant colonies can weaken wood and contribute to structural damage, especially if the wood is already damp or decaying.

-If you see piles of fine sawdust near wood and/or large black or reddish-black ants, you may have a carpenter ant problem.
+If you see piles of fine sawdust near wood and/or large black, reddish, or black-and-red ants, you may have a carpenter ant problem.

 The good news is that there are several natural ways to control them without resorting to harmful chemicals.